gboehl/econpizza/docs/guide/steady_state.rst

 .. note::

-   A classic complaint is "**The Jacobian contains NaNs**".
+   A classic complaint is "**Function returns NaNs**" or "**The Jacobian contains NaNs**".
 This is usually either due infinite/non-existent derivatives or invalid values (e.g. `sqrt(-1)` or `1/0`) along the way.
 While the package tries to provide more information about where the error occurred, a good idea is to follow JAX's hints on `how to debug NaNs <https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#debugging-nans>`_.

 .. tip::